zulip/zulip-gci/tasks/interactive-bots.md

 ## Task Descriptions

-There are three types of task in this category, each corresponding to one of the Task Types below.
+There are four types of task in this category, each corresponding to one of the Task Types below.

 ### Task Type A: Learn about interactive bots by running the followup bot